Have questions? We’ve got answers.

 5. Will I need to speak Spanish?

-La Paz is friendly towards ex-pats, and as such, you may be able to get by with speaking only English in most tourist areas or popular ex-pat areas (like El Centenario).
-However, some of our favorite restaurants and many specialty shops, as well as local service providers and contractors, will only speak Spanish, so you will limit your options unless you can at least try to speak a little Spanish.
-Most times the local will meet you half way if you try.
-Check out our article with some basic phrases that can help at http://bajaliferealty.com/will-i-need-to-speak-spanish-in-la-paz/.
+La Paz is friendly towards ex-pats, and as such, you may be able to get by with speaking only English in most tourist areas or popular ex-pat areas.
+However, some of our favorite restaurants and many specialty shops, as well as local service providers and contractors only speak Spanish, so you will limit your options unless you can at least try to speak a little Spanish.
+Check out our article with some basic phrases that can help at https://bajaliferealty.com/will-i-need-to-speak-spanish-in-la-paz/.

 6. Are there any items I should consider bringing from US/Canada?

 La Paz has come a long way in the past 10 years, and as a result you should be able to find most items you’re looking for locally or by ordering from Amazon Mexico https://www.amazon.com.mx or Mercado Libre https://www.mercadolibre.com.mx (similar to eBay for Latin America).
-Still, there are some items that you might consider bringing with you because they can be tougher to find here.
-Some vitamin supplements and specialized medications may not always be available, and some of the latest technologies may also be tougher to find (or they may be more costly).
-Also, we have found that some clothing may be tougher to find here, especially if you wear special sizes.
+Still, there are some items that you might consider bringing with you because they can be tougher to find here, such as certain vitamin supplements and specialized medications, and some of the latest technologies may also be harder to find (or they may be more costly).
+Also, we have found that some clothing can be difficult to find here, especially if you wear special sizes.

 Miscellaneous Questions